protolambda/redapp/design.md

                  kept in memory, older ones are removed.
     - `transactions`: a mapping, with a UUID (v4) as key.
 Because TX-hashes are not available before processing by the web3provider.
+    - `calls`: a mapping, with a hash of the web3 call-data as key (Fallback to UUID).
+                  Acts as a cache; it can be cleared, and cache-calls can be made (i.e. try to hit cache before resorting to make a new web3 call).
-  - `contracts`: actionable, more complex, not necessarily tracked.
+  - `contracts`: actionable, more complex, not necessarily tracked, hence separated from the tracking.
+Contract methods delegate web3 work to the tracking system, only ABI-encoding is done by the contract.

 ## Tracking